Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 Chilten Railways Class 67015 David J Lloyd in Wrexhan & Shopshire silver and grey with a failed East Coast set (ECS?) on the up slow past Westwood Yard on the 14th of March 2014.

 DC class 56 312 Jermiah Dixson was in Westwood Yard on the 14th of March 2014 with the Rail Vac RA7.

 The Railcare Sweden RA7 Rail Vac is a air/vacuum excavator.
 The full name of which is a Ballast Vacuum Extraction System (BVES).

 It was designed to fit in the British loading gauge.
 The unit can be moved as a wagon or used as self-propelled track machine.
 It has many uses one of which uses a pipe that can vacuum balast out between sleepers to put in signal cables or get at them.

 The Sky 1 HD set heading north on the down fast at Westwood on the 14th of March 2014.

 The Sky DVT 82216 and the mark 4s are all in Sky colours but the class 91 was in East Coast silver grey.

 Westwood Yard now has these six new EMU sidings to add to its traffic.
 These sidings are near the Eastfield signal box next to Westwood bridge.
-These will be used by the new Great Northern services to Gatwick Airport and Brighton when the new EMUs come into service (2015 to 2016?).
-Work was still under way on these in February 2015.
+These will be used by the new class 700 EMUs for the Thameslink services to Gatwick Airport and Brighton when the new EMUs come into service Work was still under way on these in February 2015.